-We use a range of techniques to treat our equine patients, as well as horses and dogs in the care of veterinarians in the region by:
+To treat our equine patients, as well as horses and dogs in the care of veterinarians in the region, we use a range of techniques:

 IRAP™ II therapy was developed to counteract the inflammatory protein, interleukin-1, which is produced at high levels in inflamed or diseased joints.
 We offer IRAPTM II for equine patients with joint disease, osteoarthritis, or synovitis.